Capital Network: Cash Call 2018 Terms & Conditions

 3. Listeners will be required to identify the ‘Cash Track’ played on Capital as directed on-air by the presenter(s) and text in whilst the song is playing.
 If successful, the listener must be able to give the presenter the “phrase that pays” which will be given out on air.
 Certain variations on this phrase may be deemed acceptable at the producer’s discretion to win the prize.
 The producer’s decision is final.

-4. To enter the Competition an Entrant must send a text message with the word ‘CASH’ to 83958 (the “Text Message Line”).
+4. To enter the Competition an Entrant must send a text message with the word ‘CASH’ and their answer to 83958 (the “Text Message Line”).
 Text messages will be charged at £1.00 plus standard network rates.

 5. The opening and closing times of the Text Message Line will be given out on air.
 If listeners text before or after the song has played, they will not be entered but may still be charged.
 Global Radio is not responsible for any latency experienced by your mobile phone network, which may delay the delivery of your text message to us.